The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Discussion and Summary

 Kinematically, the Milky Way's NSD has $v/\sigma \approx 1.4$ \citep{sormani22,shahzamanian22}.
 This value aligns closely with the range found for our NSRs with $v_\phi/\sigma_R \approx$1.2--1.7.
 Both indicate rotationally supported, dynamically cool systems.
 Our measurements refer to the peaks of the azimuthal velocity profiles at 5 Gyr.
 These values evolve with time and also vary radially because of the presence of NSCs.
-At 5 Gyr, our peak rotations reach 110--140 km/s for new stars and 200--220 km/s for gas.
-These exceed the Milky Way NSD value of $v_{\phi} \approx 100$ km/s.
+At 5 Gyr, our peak rotations reach 110--140 km s$^{-1}$ for new stars and 200--220 km s$^{-1}$ for gas.
+These exceed the Milky Way NSD value of $v_{\phi} \approx 100$ km s$^{-1}$.
 The difference likely arises from steeper inner rotation curves in our models, which result from more massive bulges and higher central densities.
-At earlier times, our model with the less massive bulge shows $v_{\phi}\approx 100$ km/s at 3 Gyr, while it forms the NSD around 1.5 Gyr.
+At earlier times, our model with the less massive bulge shows $v_{\phi}\approx 100$ km s$^{-1}$ at 3 Gyr, while it forms the NSD around 1.5 Gyr.
 This suggests that the rotation of the Milky Way NSD within the range of values in our models, presumably at early evolutionary stages.
 Lastly, our pressure-supported NSCs, with $v_{\phi}/\sigma < 0.7$, resemble the kinematically hot and massive core of the Milky Way's embedded the NSC.
 We will revisit the formation and evolutionary pathways of nuclear structures at higher resolution and discuss the effects of numerical resolution, which influences not only bar properties \citep{kwak26} but also the details of the ISM and feedback processes \citep{deng24}.
+In future, high-resolution simulations of the SMUGGLE-Ring project, we will be able to interpret the origin of NSCs and their connection with NSDs as a function of galaxy mass and infall history of star cluster \citep{fahrion22,fahrion24}, as well as the detailed role of nuclear spirals, which alter the in-situ growth of NSCs \citep{kolcu23,kolcu26}.

+Our findings are summarized as below: \begin{enumerate} \item Nuclear disk size scales with the mass of the classical bulge when the disk mass is fixed, despite the formation of weaker bars in our bulge models.

+\item The presence of a classical bulge is not always necessary for nuclear disk formation, but its gravitational influence relative to stellar feedback regulates the timing and size of the nuclear disk during the isolated evolution of barred galaxies.